jeanNyil/redhat-ceq-demos/README.md

 ## Red Hat Camel Extensions for Quarkus Examples

-This repository contains examples of _Apache Camel Quarkus_ projects to demonstrate various features.
+This repository contains examples of _Red Hat Camel Extensions for Quarkus_ projects to demonstrate various features.

 All projects leverage the **Red Hat build of Quarkus 2.2.x**, the Supersonic Subatomic Java Framework.